Sign In Register

 Healthcare Facilities73

-Curtiss has an average annual temperature of 44°F (7°C).
+Curtiss has a cool climate with an average annual temperature of 44°F (7°C).
 Winters average 15°F in January while summers reach 69°F in July.
-Annual precipitation is 24.9 inches.
-The area enjoys 276 sunny days per year.
+The area gets 276 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 24.9 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 1,369 feet.

 Temperature